Timberborn: How to Use the Fill Valve – Water Control Guide

 How to set up a Fill Valve without fighting it

-The cleanest setup is always the same: put a stable water source on one side, put the basin you want to maintain on the other side, then set the target depth based on the downstream basin’s needs.
+The clean setup is always the same: a stable source on one side, the basin you want to maintain on the other, and a target depth set for the downstream basin’s needs.
 If you start by thinking about the upstream side, you are already planning around the wrong measurement.

-Step 1: Decide which side is the supply and which side is the target basin
+Step 1: Decide which side is the supply and which is the target basin

-The upstream side should be your reservoir, river branch, or storage pool that can afford to give up water.
-The downstream side should be the area you want kept at a certain level.
-This sounds obvious, but it matters because a fill valve is one-way.
-It is not a two-way balancing door.
+The upstream side should be a reservoir, river branch, or storage pool that can afford to give up water.
+The downstream side is the area you want kept at a level.
+This matters because the valve is one-way: it is not a two-way balancing door.

 Step 3: Give the downstream side a defined shape

-A fill valve works best when the destination basin has clear boundaries.
-If the downstream area leaks into side channels, stair-steps into another open zone, or feeds a long canal that never really settles, the valve may look like it is refusing to stop.
-Often the problem is not the valve at all.
-The problem is that the downstream water never reaches the target in a contained way.
+A Fill Valve works best when the destination basin has clear boundaries.
+If the downstream area leaks into side channels, stair-steps into another open zone, or feeds a long canal that never settles, the valve will look like it is refusing to stop.
+Often the valve is fine — the water just never reaches the target in a contained space for it to check against.

 Step 4: Test during active flow, not only in still water

-A basin that behaves correctly in calm conditions can act differently once your river is moving hard or once connected reservoirs start pushing against each other.
+A basin that behaves in calm conditions can act differently once your river is moving hard or connected reservoirs start pushing against each other.
 Watch at least one full refill cycle.
-If the fill valve opens, tops the basin up, and then shuts near the intended level, it is doing its job.
-If it keeps running, the issue is usually basin design, competing pressure, or a settings delay rather than a completely broken building.
+If the valve opens, tops the basin up, and shuts near the intended level, it is doing its job.

 FinalBoss // Gear